 I love this place ‘cause I fucking love spicey food.
 So basically, a lot of the things you order here are a little bit spicy and sometimes supa hot fire (disclaimer: I’m not a rapper), and even though this place looks slightly more fancy that the other Chinese places around that area you will get straight original Chinese food from South-West China; aka Hunan!

 I actually have not found my signature dish in this place which is a fucking blessing because once I find it I stick to it 24/7 and stop exploring the menu!
 So far I have loved everything I’ve eaten here and you will too (if you find some Godzillas on the menu, please let me know!).

 There are some real heavy Sichuan pepper dishes on the menu and there is actually one, only one, thing you should consider here - if this is your first encounter with real Sichuan Pepper, do not overdo it.
 Some people really, really hate the taste, some say It makes your mouth numb like eating fresh cocaine off a big spoon, and some love it.
 I personally do not rate it that much and always try to skip everything on the menu that is bathing in it.

 Let’s stick with Supa Fire and visit Papaya across the street.
-The last time I went to this place the waitress asked me if I wanted it authentic hot, like every Vietnamese person was eating their food, and I said yes...
+The last time I went to this place the waitress asked me if I wanted it authentic hot, like every Thai person was eating their food, and I said yes...
 Five minutes later I asked them to bring me something to help get the hellfire out of my throat – they brought a mango lassi, it was very tasty btw.

 I already told you that I love spicy things but this is another universe, so be brave (or smart) when she asks what you can handle.